oneapi-src/oneVPL-cpu/README.md

 script\build
 ```

-Note: while msys2 shell is installed for initial configuration it is not
+Note: While msys2 shell is installed for initial configuration, it is not
 supported for this step.

 You can find the build output in `_build\Release`.